-Kettlebell Kings has the 10 to 40 lb Adjustable Kettlebell.
+Kettlebell Kings has the 12-32KG Adjustable Competition Style Kettlebell available.

-But, a 40 lb kettlebell is not very heavy.
+The downside is that it maxes out at 70lbs.
 For an advanced trainee, who needs major weight increments, you’ll have to buy multiple fixed kettlebells.

 Cerakote Kettlebells from Kettlebell Kings